 LONDON PLAYGROUNDS: For budget-friendly energy burning, you can't beat a free playground — and we know where the best swings, slides and roundabouts in central London are.
 Our own Little Londonists have tested out the majority, and we've mapped them, so you can always find your nearest, whether you're after a quick pitstop on the way to or from somewhere else, or want to make a whole day of it.
 Particularly special is a central London playground close to the British Museum, Postal Museum and other attractions, which adults aren't allowed to enter unless accompanied by a child.

-PLAY FOUNTAINS: If the weather's looking decent (summer 2024 has got to arrive at some point, right?), pack a towel and a change of clothes and head for one of London's play fountains.
-Parents can find a spot nearby to sit and supervise while kids run in and out of the water, cooling down and wearing themselves out in the process.
-It's a win-win situation.
+PLAY FOUNTAINS: If the weather's looking decent, pack a towel and a change of clothes and head for one of London's play fountains.
+Parents can find a spot nearby to sit and supervise while kids dash in and out of the water, cooling down and wearing themselves out in the process.
+A win-win situation.

-Plenty of London museums have their own indoor play areas and spaces, though as far as we know, the only one that's free is Ahoy! at the National Maritime Museum — sadly, it's closed until 2025.
+Plenty of London museums have their own indoor play areas and spaces, though as far as we know, the only one that's free is Ahoy! at the National Maritime Museum.

 Get outdoors for free in the summer holidays